 Zero Waste is a design principle and planning approach for the environmental management of resources.
 It aims to prevent waste by design rather than manage it after the fact.
 Sierra Club’s Zero Waste policy addresses not only the quantity of waste we generate, but also its toxicity, its contribution to climate change, and the important links between waste reduction and corporate responsibility.

 How does Waste relate to Climate Change and the Environment?

 3. Use: Our society supports a “throw-away” culture, where many of the items we use have lifetimes of several seconds to minutes (think of a soda can, water bottle, plastic bag).
-Even our cell phones have become disposable or become obsolete in ever shorter product cycles.
-On average Americans replace their cell phone every 18 months discarding 53,000 a day in California alone.
-Once we are done with these items, we toss them, which contribute to our waste stream and increasing overall energy consumption and related creation of greenhouse gases.
+Even our cell phones have become disposable and are becoming obsolete in ever shorter product cycles.
+Once we are done with these items, we toss them, which contributes to our waste stream, increasing overall energy consumption, and related creation of greenhouse gases.
 This process continues to repeat as we buy more disposable and short-lived products.

-4. Disposal: Not only is our waste system heavily reliant on fossil fuels (think about the garbage truck, plants, and machines needed to run a waste operation), but landfills produce landfill gas (a combination of methane, CO2 and other voluble organic gases (VOCs)), which contribute heavily to greenhouse gases and climate change.
-Methane escaping from landfills are the largest man made source.
-Since methane is 33 to 105 times the warming impact of CO2.
-Many products are not recycled or end up in a landfill, instead they become litter ending up in our streets, yards and open spaces including our rivers, lakes and oceans disturbing and destroying habitats and wildlife.
+4. Disposal: Not only is our waste system heavily reliant on fossil fuels (think about the garbage trucks, facilities, and machines needed to run a waste operation), but landfills produce landfill gas (a combination of methane, CO2 and other volatile organic gases (VOCs)), which contribute heavily to greenhouse gases and climate change.
+Methane escaping from landfills is the largest man made source of VOCs, and methane has 33 to 105 times the warming impact of CO2.
+Many products are not recycled or even thrown away; instead they become litter, messing up streets and yards, but also open spaces that include rivers, lakes and oceans, disturbing and destroying habitats and wildlife.

 Zero Waste Videos